 Selected topics in government, the topic to be announced prior to the beginning of the semester.
 Special emphasis will be given to the active involvement of members of the seminar in individual research projects and the preparation of research papers.
-May be repeated for credit.
+May be repeated for credit if topics under consideration are different.